 The Investment Committee has been established pursuant to Article 109A(a) of the Articles of Association of the Company.
-Following the resignation of Dr. WANG Ching as a member of the Investment Committee on 23 March 2022 and the appointment of Mr. CHOW Wang (fund manager of the Investment Manager) by the Board on the same date to fill the said vacancy, the Investment Committee currently comprises of Mr. ZHAO Tian (Executive Director), Mr. LU Xuefang (Non-executive Director) and Mr. CHOW Wang (fund manager of the Investment Manager).
-Its terms of reference have been adopted by the Board and are available on the websites of the Company and HKEX.
+During the year, Dr. WANG Ching resigned as a member of the Investment Committee on 23 March 2022; and Mr. CHOW Wang (fund manager of the Investment Manager) was appointed by the Board on the same date to fill the said vacancy.
+The Investment Committee currently comprises of Mr. ZHAO Tian (Executive Director), Mr. LU Xuefang (Non-executive Director) and Mr. CHOW Wang (fund manager of the Investment Manager).
+The terms of reference of the Investment Committee has been amended following the amendments of the certain articles in the Articles of Association of the Company on 29 November 2022.
+The latest terms of reference of the Investment Committee are available on the websites of the Company and HKEX.

 The Company has delegated its investment management services to the Investment Manager pursuant to an investment management and administration agreement (as amended and/or supplemented from time to time).
 In addition, fund allocation to the listed securities investment has been reviewed and approved by the Board on annual basis.
 The Company's investments which are recommended and reviewed by the Investment Manager's investment committee on regular basis, had been reviewed and fully discussed in the Board meetings held during the year.
+In addition, the Board has also been reviewed and approved the amendments on the terms of reference of the Investment Committee.
 In this regard, no meeting was held by the Investment Committee during the year.